 Snowdonia National Park, in North Wales, is a magnet for wild-swimming enthusiasts, and for good reason.
 The lakes offer a tranquil, safe haven for swimmers, and a superb mountainous backdrop.
 So, if you’re a wild swimmer seeking some Welsh solace, here’s our guide to the best spots in Snowdonia.
+Looking for adventure?
+Join our carefully curated five-day trip to North Wales to be led by a local guide along mountain trails and coastal paths – with adrenaline rushes aplenty.

 Blue Lagoon, Golwen Quarry, Moel-y-Faen